andres-frank/uns-cg-webgl/README.md

 ---
 ### 10 - Texture

-Loading an image file is unfortunately not trivial.
+Loading an image file is unfortunately not trivial without a webserver.
 Modern browsers refuse to load resources that do not provide from the same origin and throw a security error when attempted.
 This is a similar issue that we ran into when trying to load the shaders from external files.
 In that case we chose to perform a little hack and define the shader code as a javascript variable, so it can be loaded from a script tag.